A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

 \subsection{Behavioral Results and their Interpretation}

-\paragraph{Hallmark signatures of mental rotation are present in both the Action and No-Action setup, indicating shared cognitive processes between the two setups.} In line with previous reports, subjects achieved a high accuracy on the mental rotation task in both the Action and No-Action setups (Table \ref{tab:action_vs_noaction}).
+\textbf{Hallmark signatures of mental rotation are present in both the Action and No-Action setup, indicating shared cognitive processes between the two setups.} In line with previous reports, subjects achieved a high accuracy on the mental rotation task in both the Action and No-Action setups (\hyperref[tab:action_vs_noaction]{App.~Table~\ref*{tab:action_vs_noaction}}).
 We observe a slight improvement in accuracy in the Action Setup.
 The average response time of subjects was also comparable across the two setups.
-Examining response times as a function of angular disparity revealed the usual linear trend in both the Action and No-Action setups (Fig. \ref{fig:RTs}).
+Examining response times as a function of angular disparity revealed the usual linear trend in both the Action and No-Action setups (\hyperref[fig:rt_side_poses]{Fig.~\ref*{fig:rt_side_poses}.A}).
 This observation suggests that the Action and No-Action setups share common cognitive processes, allowing us to learn about mental rotation processes by studying the Action setup.
-This hypothesis is also consistent with prior work (see Section 2).
-We note, however, that in the Action setup the response times are not markedly different at 180° disparity than at 120° disparity (which we will comment on in the Results section).
+This hypothesis is also consistent with prior work (see paragraph `Mental and Manual Rotation` in \hyperref[app:add_Literature]{App.~\ref*{app:add_Literature}}).
+We note, however, that in the Action setup the response times are not markedly different at 180° disparity than at 120° disparity (which we will comment on in the \hyperref[sec:Res]{Section~\ref{sec:Res}.~Results}).